 At Transcend Health Solutions, we've observed similar promising results in our San Antonio and Austin clinics, where ketamine for OCD has helped patients experience significant symptom reduction, often after just a few treatments.

 When considering ketamine for OCD, patients often wonder what the treatment experience entails.
-At Transcend Health Solutions, we've designed a comprehensive, supportive approach to ketamine therapy.

 Before beginning ketamine for OCD treatment, patients undergo a thorough evaluation to determine if they're appropriate candidates.
 This includes: